-To view vulnerability statistics, log on to the Security Center console and click Vulnerabilities in the left-side navigation pane.
-On the page that appears, you can view the following statistics:
+To view vulnerability statistics, log on to the Security Center console and click Runtime Vul Fixes in the left-side navigation pane.
+On the Vulnerabilities page, you can view the following information:

 - Vul Servers

-Click the number under Vul Servers to go to the tab.
-On this tab, you can view the details of servers on which vulnerabilities are detected.
+Click the number below Vul Servers to go to the Server(s) tab of the Assets page.
+On this tab, you can view the details about the servers on which vulnerabilities are detected.

 - Recommended Fix (CVE)

-Click the number under Recommended Fix (CVE) to go to the Recommended Fix (CVE) page.
-On the Recommended Fix (CVE) page, you can view and fix all High priority vulnerabilities.Note Currently, you can view and fix Linux software, Windows system, and Web-CMS vulnerabilities on the Recommended Fix (CVE) page.
+Click the number below Recommended Fix (CVE) to go to the Recommended Fix (CVE) panel.
+In the Recommended Fix (CVE) panel, you can view and fix the vulnerabilities with High priorities.

-Click the number under Fixing to go to the Fixing page.
-On the Fixing page, you can view the assets exposed to the vulnerabilities and the progress of vulnerability fixes.
+Click the number below Fixing to go to the Fixing panel.
+In the Fixing panel, you can view the affected assets and the fix progress.

 - Fixed Today and Total Fixed

-- View related processes: Click in the Related process column to view the processes or service systems that may be affected when Security Center is fixing the vulnerability.
+- View related processes: Click the icon in the Related process column to view the processes or service systems that may be affected when Security Center is fixing the vulnerability.

-- View details of the Alibaba Cloud vulnerability library: Click the target CVE ID in the Vul (cve) column to view details about the vulnerability in the Alibaba Cloud vulnerability
+- View the details about the Alibaba Cloud vulnerability library: Click a CVE ID in the Vul (cve) column to view details about the vulnerability in the Alibaba Cloud vulnerability library.

 If multiple vulnerabilities are detected on an asset, the number of the vulnerabilities is displayed in the Vul (cve) column.
-To view the details of a vulnerability, place the pointer over the displayed CVE ID, and then select the target CVE ID.
+If you want to view the details about a vulnerability, move the pointer over the displayed CVE ID and click the CVE ID.

-- View details of the vulnerability fix: Click Details in the Actions column to view the descriptions and risks of the vulnerability fix.
+- View the details about a vulnerability fix: Click Details in the Actions column to view the descriptions and risks of the vulnerability fix.

-on this asset.
-To undo a fix, click Undo Fix in the Actions column, select the target snapshot, and then click OK.
+- Undo a vulnerability fix: If you have created a snapshot for an asset, you can undo the fixes of vulnerabilities on this asset.
+To undo a fix, click Undo Fix in the Actions column, select the snapshot that you have created, and then click OK.

-Note You can undo fixes of Linux software vulnerabilities only.
+Note You can undo only the fixes of Linux software vulnerabilities.

-The time when the last vulnerability scan was performed.Note If you need to manually scan newly purchased Elastic Compute Service (ECS) instances at an unscheduled time, click Scan now to start a scan task.
+View the last time when a vulnerability scan task was performed.Note If you want to manually scan newly purchased Elastic Compute Service (ECS) instances at an unscheduled time, click Scan now to start the scan task.
 For more information, see Quick scan.